wp-plugins/locations/readme.txt

 3. This is a demo of a Location from the user side, with a map displayed.

 == Changelog ==

+= 1.6 =
+* Feature: Adds ability to search Locations by Category, using the Store Locator.
+* Feature: Adds ability for user to pick a distance range when using the Store Locator.
+* Feature: Adds View All Locations Map.

 = 1.5 =
 * Fix: address issue with Store Locator results.